prepare.blog

 Tier 1: The Non-Negotiables ($30–$75)

-1. Four to six food-grade 5-gallon buckets with lids — $3–$5 each new.
+1. Four to six food-grade 5-gallon buckets with lids — around $3–$5 each new.
 I’ve picked up dozens of free food-grade buckets from bakeries in Portland and Tacoma.
 Call ahead, bring your own lids, and inspect for cracks.

-2. One pack of Mylar bags (1-gallon, 50-count) plus oxygen absorbers — $18–$25.
+2. One pack of Mylar bags (1-gallon, 50-count) plus oxygen absorbers — around $18–$25.

-4. One basic 5-tier shelving unit — $25–$40 at any big-box store.
+4. One basic 5-tier shelving unit — around $25–$40 at any big-box store.

 Tier 2: Meaningful Upgrades ($75–$150)

-• Stackable clear-sided bins (64-quart) — $10–$15 each
+• Stackable clear-sided bins (64-quart) — around $10–$15 each

-• Digital hygrometer/thermometer — $10–$15
+• Digital hygrometer/thermometer — around $10–$15

-• Rechargeable desiccant packs — $12–$18
+• Rechargeable desiccant packs — around $12–$18

 Tier 3: Long-Term Infrastructure ($150–$400)

-• Additional shelving to create a storage wall — $75–$120
+• Additional shelving to create a full storage wall — around $75–$120

-• Lockable cabinet or small safe — $50–$150
+• Lockable cabinet or small safe — around $50–$150

-• Dedicated water containers: two 7-gallon Reliance Aqua-Tainer jugs — $15–$20 each
+• Dedicated water containers: two 7-gallon Reliance Aqua-Tainer jugs — around $15–$20 each

 The trap to avoid: Don’t buy Tier 3 gear before Tier 1 is solid.
 A $300 freeze-dryer means nothing if your rice is sitting in an open bag on a damp garage floor.